A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Model

 \subsubsection{Homogeneous population}

-We consider in this section the specific case where there is a unique cluster of customers.
+We consider in this section the specific case where there is a unique cluster of customers (homogeneous population).
 Therefore, we omit the dependence in $k$.
-Using~\Cref{prop::map_reward} (developed in Appendix), the problem~\eqref{eq::master_problem} can be reformulated as a constrained maximization problem on the distribution space:
+Using~\Cref{prop::map_reward} (given in the Appendix), Problem~\eqref{eq::master_problem} can be reformulated as a constrained minimization problem on the distribution space: \begin{prop}Let us consider the following minimization problem